-Then the speaker also offers wireless connections.
+Then the sound bar also offers wireless connections.
 These connections are useful to play music or streaming movies from external devices wirelessly to enhance the sounds or for a cable-free setup.
 You can find both Wi Fi available for a multiroom setup but unfortunately, it does not support streaming via Bluetooth.

 However, quality content can still be relayed through Wi-Fi if both your devices support this form of connection.